Ekrin Athletics B37 Massage Gun Review: The Best Budget Theragun Alternative I've Tested

 How I Tested

 I used the B37 daily for six weeks across three contexts: post-lift recovery (I squat and deadlift 4x a week), pre-run warm-up on my calves and hip flexors, and treating a stubborn knot in my right rhomboid that's been with me since 2026.
-I tracked battery drain with a stopwatch, measured noise with a Reed R8050 sound meter from 12 inches away, and compared sessions against my previous daily driver, the RENPHO Massage Gun Deep Tissue.
+I tracked battery drain with a stopwatch, measured noise with a Reed R8050 sound meter , and compared sessions against my previous daily driver, the RENPHO Massage Gun Deep Tissue.

 Power and Stall Force